sowjanya101/All-things-data-engineering/pyspark_commands.md

     10. serialization: data is often serialized in spark, meaning data is converted into a format that is effecient for data transmition.
 Data is converted into a byte-stream, thats easier for data transmition. this doesnt involve compression and its often a sep step we need to take.
 This happens during
         1. shuffle operations, where data is moved between read and write exchange buffers
         2. UDFs/communication between driver and executor, inferring schemas etc.,
-     11. Sometimes, serialized data is size is more.
+     11. Sometimes, serialized data's size is more.

 # Spark APIs